- 1Of less than average height from top to bottom or to the top from the ground: the school is a long, low building a low tableMore example sentences

 - The neckline was low and open to reveal her collarbone and a little bit of cleavage.

-- 2Below average in amount, extent, or intensity: bringing up children on a low income borrowing fell to a low level cook over low heatMore example sentences
+- 2Below average in amount, extent, or intensity; small: bringing up children on a low income shops with low levels of staff and service cook over low heatMore example sentences

 - The primary reason for this was the low level of disposable income.